skylinerw/guides/java/recipes.md

 }
 ```

-While the following recipe makes use of shapeless crafting.
+The following recipe makes use of shapeless crafting.

 ```json
 {